Harold Egbert Camping

-This again is something from Harold Camping's imaginations.
+This again was something from Harold Camping's imaginations.

-Furthermore, if Harold Camping actually utilized God's lunar calendar he would realize that many of his calculations are in error and not biblically supportable.
-Hopefully, his supporters will pray about this and see that Harold Camping's predictions are his, and not God's.
+Furthermore, if Harold Camping actually had utilized God's lunar calendar he would realize that many of his calculations are in error and not biblically supportable.
+Hopefully, his supporters will pray about this and see that Harold Camping's predictions were his, and not God's.

 Notice the following "proof" from We are Almost There!: